 Is it optimized to provide fast access to lots of files to hundreds or thousands of other computers?
 Probably not.
 It doesn’t need to be.

 There are computers optimized to be extraordinarily efficient at that job.
-They may look and operate like your computer, but they may have high-speed network connections, extremely fast hard disks, more processors, and so on.
+They may look and operate like your computer, but they probably have high-speed network connections, extremely fast hard disks, more processors, and so on.
 They’re optimized to be good at what they do: serve files.

-The things that don’t matter, like video or sound hardware, might be bare bones, if present at all.
+The things that don’t matter, like video or sound hardware, might be bare bones if present at all.

 They may be called “file servers”, but really they’re just computers with a specialty.

 Your ISP’s mail server is just a computer optimized to handle email.